vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + **attributes_for**

-This method will return a hash of only the attributes defined in the factory—without associations, timestamps and id of course.
+This method will return a hash of only the attributes defined in the relevant factory—without associations, timestamps and id of course.
 Its sort of convenient if you want to build an instance of an object without fiddling around with attribute hashes manually.
 I have seen it mostly in Controller specs used similar to this:

 **Ruby:**
 ``` ruby